nlovell/luthierlogs/README.md

 ## About

 This repo aims to serve as a documentation of my various guitar-build projects.
+Any sections subheaded with `LX` represent a Learning Experience - or rather, how I recognise I did something wrong, and what I would try next time.

 ## Guitar Builds